Skip to main content

 David Best DO, MS, ABAM's Profile

-David Best DO, MS, ABAM Related seminars and products
+David Best DO, MS, ABAM Related Seminars and Products

 Annette Carron DO, FACOI, FAAHPM, CMD's Profile

-Annette Carron DO, FACOI, FAAHPM, CMD Related seminars and products
+Annette Carron DO, FACOI, FAAHPM, CMD Related Seminars and Products

 Dr. Carron serves as attending physician in the department of Geriatrics and Palliative Care at Henry Ford Macomb Hospital in Clinton Township, MI.
 She is a certified medical director, certified in hospice and palliative medicine as well as Geriatrics and Internal Medicine.
 She has spoken frequently on pain management, hospice and palliative care, including helping present the American Medical Association Educating Physicians on End-of-Life Care (EPEC) curriculum.
 Dr. Carron is also Assistant Clinical Professor Internal Medicine at Michigan State University College of Osteopathic Medicine and serves as current president of the American College of Osteopathic Internists.